cseanburns/systems-librarianship/src/05-using-gcloud-virtual-machines.md

-for your particular OS and CPU architecture, you will need to open a command prompt/terminal on your machines to complete the instructions the describe how to install the gcloud CLI. macOS uses the Terminal app, which can located using Spotlight.
+for your particular OS and CPU architecture, you will need to open a command prompt/terminal on your machines to complete the instructions that describe how to install the gcloud CLI. macOS uses the Terminal app, which can located using Spotlight.
 Windows user can use Command.exe,